New Klang Valley Expressway

-The New Klang Valley Expressway (NKVE), designated E1, is a controlled-access highway located entirely within the Klang Valley region of Selangor and Kuala Lumpur in Peninsular Malaysia.
+The New Klang Valley Expressway (NKVE), designated E1, is an expressway entirely within the Klang Valley region of Selangor and Kuala Lumpur in Peninsular Malaysia.
 The expressway begins at the settlement of Bukit Raja near Klang, and ends at Jalan Duta in Kuala Lumpur.
 The 35-kilometre (22-mile) expressway is one of the most heavily utilised expressways in the Klang Valley region.
 The expressway shares its designation with the North–South Expressway Northern Route.

 History

-Plans of the NKVE began in 1985 after the North–South Expressway was constructed and the Federal Highway had become a busing traffic during rush hour between Kuala Lumpur and Klang.
+Plans for the NKVE began in 1985 after the North–South Expressway was constructed and the Federal Highway had become a busing traffic during rush hour between Kuala Lumpur and Klang.

 Construction began in 1988, and the first section of the NKVE between Bukit Raja and Damansara opened to traffic on 7 December 1990.

+The section between Bukit Lanjan and Jalan Duta was constructed by Pati Sdn Bhd and TAS industries.

-The fully completed NKVE spanning between Bukit Raja and Jalan Duta was officially opened by the fourth Malaysian Prime Minister, Tun Dr Mahathir Mohamad at Jalan Duta toll plaza on 11 January 1993.
+The fully completed NKVE spanning between Bukit Raja and Jalan Duta was officially opened by the fourth Prime Minister Mahathir Mohamad at Jalan Duta toll plaza on 11 January 1993.